rxxxxxxb/JohnBarlow25Principles/README.md

 # JohnBarlow25Princliples
 This page is hosted from : https://codepen.io/mathowie/full/zRNEJX/

-Click here to see the Text.
+<a href="https://rxxxxxxb.github.io/JohnBarlow25Principles/">Click here </a> to see the Text.
-You can convert to pdf by print as pdf.
+You can convert it to pdf by print as pdf.